 The long-awaited trademark law will be implemented in 2020 in Myanmar and will bring major changes to its trademark practices.
 Following this, marks’ owners will no longer have to rely on a definition of a “trademark” as per the Penal Code, 1861.
 Also, the rights of the parties setting up rival claims to ownership of a trademark will no longer be determined in accordance with the principles of common law.

-The new trademark registry in Yangon and Naypyidaw will likely begin operating in a couple of weeks for a soft opening.
-During this time, the registry will only accept applications that have been registered as per the old system, or used in this country before that date.
+The new trademark registry in Yangon and Naypyidaw will begin operating on 1st October 2020 for a soft opening.
+During this time, the registry will only accept applications of marks that have been registered as per the old system, or used in this country before that date.

 Requirements for re-filing

 If you wish to maintain your rights as per the new system, please let us have, as soon as possible:

 2. Clear specimen of the mark to be re-registered;

 3. Classes and list of goods and/or services;

 4. Scanned copy of the stamped Declaration of Ownership of Trademark;

 5. In case the mark has not been registered yet: copy of the Cautionary Notice as published (if any) and/or evidence of use of the trademark in Myanmar if the mark is already in use.